DarkSirrush/SyrupTale/README.md

 1. Install IntelliJ
 2. Create a new "Project from Version Control..."
-3. Enter the URL to this GitHub repository: "https://github.com/P0nk/Cosmic.git"
+3. Enter the URL to this GitHub repository: "https://github.com/DarkSirrush/SyrupTale.git"
 4. Click on "Clone".
 A new project will now be created with all the files from the repository.

-#### Setting up the database
+#### Setting up the database - To Be adjusted at a later date

 1. Install MySQL Server 8 and MySQL Workbench 8.
 2. Using Workbench, create a new user with username "cosmic_server" and password "snailshell".